One of the UK’s wryest comedians

-Bill Bailey Biography
+Bill Bailey: Biography highlights

 Bill Bailey is an English comedian, musician and actor.
 He is well known for live shows Dandelion Mind, Tinselworm, Bewilderness and Part Troll, and his work on television programmes such as Never Mind the Buzzcocks and Black Books.
 Bill Bailey is known for his frequent appearances on Never Mind the Buzzcocks, QI and Have I Got News for You?

 He was listed by The Observer as one of the 50 funniest acts in British comedy in 2003.
 In 2007 and again in 2010, he was voted the 7th greatest stand-up comic on Channel 4’s 100 Greatest Stand-Ups.

 Bailey was educated at King Edward’s School, an independent school in Bath.
 It was here that he was given his nickname Bill by his music teacher (his real name was Mark Bailey), for being able to play the song “Won’t You Come Home Bill Bailey” so well on the guitar.

 In 1998 the BBC gave him his own television show, Is It Bill Bailey?.